A giant loomed in the depths of night.

 “What did you think of my piloting, Terra-san?
 This is just my own opinion, but I think that it lives up to the standards in its own way.”

-Her averted eyes said ‘Probably’, like she was seeking affirmation.
+Her eyes averted as if to say ‘Probably’.
+It was like she was seeking affirmation.
 Her timid posture disoriented Terra.

 “Uh, let me see...”

-Diode’s passionate, highly responsive piloting during flight was unlike anything she’d ever seen.
-Diode’s abilities were from a completely different dimension compared to her teachers in Fundamentals and no less than five previous twister partners.
-That’s how Terra really felt.
+Diode’s passionate, highly responsive piloting in flight was unlike anything she’d ever seen.
+Diode’s abilities were in an entirely different dimension from Terra's Fundamentals teachers and no less than five previous twisters.
+Terra really felt that way.

-Terra didn’t know, and because she didn’t know, she said the following: “...It does meet the standards in its own way, I think.
-No, I wonder if it surpassed them…?”
+Terra didn’t know, and because she didn’t know, she went with the following, “...It does meet the standards in its own way, I think.
+No, I wonder if it surpasses them...?”

-She thought Diode's piloting met the standard eight times over, but tried to moderate her praise in the worry it would sound like a lie or exaggeration.
+She thought Diode's piloting met the standard eight times over, but worried that would sound like a lie or exaggeration, tried to moderate her praise.

+“Is that so?”
+Diode lightly pressed her chest in relief.
+“If that’s the case, then please have my apologies for everything.”
 She finished with a confident snort before shutting her mouth.
 It was that same overbearing attitude from back when she first proposed pairing up.
 Proud, but with hints she was expecting a rejection.
-Terra started to feel strange when she noticed that.
+Terra started getting a strange feeling when she noticed.

-She was cool, reckless, and unyielding when accomplishing something that needed to be done, but that was probably only how it seemed from the outside.
-She was putting up a strong act.
+When she was doing something that needed to be done, she did it with reckless, unyielding cool.
+It probably only looked that way from the outside.
+She was putting on a strong act.

 “Ufu.”